-THIS AGREEMENT is entered into as of April 27, 2017 ("Commencement Date"), by and between Stephen G. Waldis (the "Executive") and Synchronoss Technologies, Inc., a Delaware corporation (the "Company").
-Executive and the Company agree that the Employment Agreement dated as of January 1, 2015 between the Company and the Executive shall be terminated as of April 26, 2017.
+THIS AGREEMENT is entered into as of April 27, 2017 ("Commencement Date"), by and between Lawrence Irving (the "Executive") and Synchronoss Technologies, Inc., a Delaware corporation (the "Company").
 Except as otherwise provided herein, defined terms are set forth in Section 10 below.